sabihabegumj/Location-Info-Javascript/README.md

 # A Simple Location Info Using Zipcode

-> A Simple Location Info with any given Zipcode in Canada built using JavaScript, Fetch API, HTML5, CSS
+> A Simple Location Info with any given Zipcode in Canada built using JavaScript, Fetch API, JSON, HTML5

 ## Table of contents
 * [Technologies](#technologies)